dipaish/cloudServices/docs/index.md

-# Lab Tasks - Cloud Services, AI & Cybersecurity
+# Lab Tasks: Cloud Services, AI & Cybersecurity

 ***Academic lab tasks and exercises covering cloud services, AI, cybersecurity and emerging technologies from AWS, Azure, and other platforms.***